metno/weatherapi-docs/doc/AreaForecastJSON.md

 The area forecast uses the [GeoJSON](./GeoJSON) standard format, with additions from GeoJSON-T and JSON-FG for temporal dimension.

-The forecasts for each are are grouped under a FeatureCollection as separate Features:
+The forecasts for each area are grouped under a FeatureCollection as separate Features:

 ```json